ababphysics/TSH/README.md

 requirements.txt

 10. Usage

 Extract text from the paper
-コード
+Bash

 python scripts/extract_text.py

 Run the TSH RAG chatbot
-コード
+Bash

 python rag_chatbot.py

 Generate the AI training dataset
-コード
+Bash

 python scripts/generate_qa_dataset.py

 11. License

     All code and scripts in this repository are released under the MIT License.
 The code may be used, modified, and redistributed with attribution.

     The Thickness Structure Hypothesis paper (PDF and HTML) in the data/ directory, as well as the figures (e.g., Figure_1.png) and theoretical content in this README, are © 2026 Hirokazu Abe.

     These materials are not covered by the MIT License.
 Unauthorized redistribution is prohibited.

 12. Citation

 Hirokazu Abe (2026).
 Thickness Structure Hypothesis.

-Zenodo DOI:
+Zenodo DOI: 10.5281/zenodo.19564362